schosen/processout-helloworld/README.md

 ```
 # With more time...
 - I would have deployed grafana to visualize the metrics
-- I would apply unit testing to terraform to avoid user errors, this could then be applied as an integration step in the pipeline and the bash script replaced with terraform
+- I would improve test coverage.
+Apply unit testing to terraform to avoid user errors, this could then be applied as an integration step in the pipeline and the bash script replaced with terraform.
+- Update API to include standard api and version prefix